A damped forward EMI model for a horizontally stratified earth: Comparison between the damped model and the exact iterative solution

 \subsection{Vertical sensitivity}

 A good model not only predicts the secondary field accurately, it should also assign a correct weight to each layer.
 This, called the vertical sensitivity, can be used to determine to what depth the soil interacts with the emitter, which is essential information for the inversion of data from EMI surveys.
 To determine this function at a certain depth we calculate the secondary field for a system consisting of soil above that depth while beneath it is a non-conductive half-space (air).
-We calculate this curve for two intercoil distances (\SI{1}{\meter} and \SI{10}{\meter}) and for different conductivities.
-We normalize the results with the secondary field in case only a soil is present (i.e., no air below it).
+We calculate this curve for two intercoil distances (\SI{5}{\meter} and \SI{10}{\meter}) and for different conductivities.
+We normalise the results with the secondary field in case only a soil is present (i.e., no air below it).

-For conductivities around \SI{80}{\milli\siemens\per\meter} (see Figure~\ref{fig:loopDoeNormal}) the discrepancy between McNeill and theory is already large for the $z$-component.
-In case of the $\rho$-component the difference is minimal.
+For conductivities around \SI{20}{\milli\siemens\per\meter} (see Figure~\ref{fig:doeLuikz} and~\ref{fig:doeLuikr}) the discrepancy between the LIN model and theory is already large for the HCP field.
+In case of the PRP field, the difference is minimal.
 For larger intercoil distances the error, as one would expect, increases.
 For both components and separations, our model follows the theory almost exactly.
-As the McNeill model respectively underestimates and overestimates the upper and lower soil, we can expect it to perform badly for soils with a strongly varying conductivity.
+As the LIN model respectively underestimates and overestimates the upper and lower soil, we can expect it to perform badly for soils with a strongly varying conductivity.

-The conclusion for the sensitivity is almost the same in case of saline soils (see Figure~\ref{fig:loopDoeHight}).
-Our model describes the theory very well, while the McNeill model deviates from the theoretical curve, especially for the $z$-component and for larger intercoil distances.
+The conclusion for the sensitivity is almost the same in case of saline soils (see Figure~\ref{fig:doeP11z} and~\ref{fig:doeP11r}).
+Our model describes the theory very well, while the LIN model deviates from the theoretical curve, especially for the HCP field and for larger intercoil distances.
 The only effect of a higher conductivity is the shift of the curves to the left.
 As our model has a sensitivity almost completely similar to the theory, we expect it to perform very well for the detection of the interface between layers.